-This savory crock pot meal comes together in minutes and features tender, fall-off-the-bone beef short ribs in a flavorful cooking liquid of soy sauce, beef broth, garlic, fresh ginger, and sesame oil.
+This savory crock pot meal comes together in minutes and features tender, fall-off-the-bone Asian Beef Short Ribs in a flavorful cooking liquid of soy sauce, beef broth, garlic, fresh ginger, and sesame oil.

 Y’all, April has been and continues to be a crazy busy month around Five Heart Home!
 My husband has been out of town for work quite a bit lately, the kids have all kinds of school events falling this month, we’ve had various relatives visiting, and I’m going out of town in a little over a week all by myself (for the first time ever since having kids!) for my first blogging conference.
 Very exciting, but boy do I have a lot to do in the next few days!